pasfranc/zenchain/README.md

 The library is able to evaluate expression and use it to decide a specific path of contracts (you can see it [here](https://github.com/pasfranc/zenchain/blob/master/correct-keypair.yml#L13)).
 This means we can even repeat execution of contracts until a specific condition is not met (A counter for instance - you can see it [here](https://github.com/pasfranc/zenchain/blob/master/correct-keypair-repeat.yml#L11-L15)).

+In the folder there is also an example for a possible use case (verify keypair).
+You can find a documentation flow [here](https://github.com/pasfranc/zenchain/blob/master/verify-keypair-use-case.jpg)

 ## Test